'Freedom Convoy' leader challenged over assertion the protest was never told to leave

 The commission also heard from two protesters Friday who made a point of joining the protest after the Emergencies Act was invoked.

-"I rushed back to Ottawa to do what I could to protect the peaceful citizens of the of the protests," Chris Deering, a Canadian Armed Forces veteran, testified Friday.
+"I rushed back to Ottawa to do what I could to protect the peaceful citizens of the protests," Chris Deering, a Canadian Armed Forces veteran, testified Friday.

 He said he believed he was still entitled to be downtown Ottawa, though he knew police were warning people to leave.